Costa Rica

 Summary

-Our memories from Costa Rica (both trips) are wonderful.
+Our memories from Costa Rica are wonderful.
 It feels like a wild, natural country with just enough infrastructure to make it safe, comfortable and fun for visitors.
 The Spanish spoken there is very easy to understand and makes communication easier (even with just beginner level skills).
 Additionally, many Costa Ricans speak English, so communication in general isn’t a problem.
 From rainforests to volcanoes to wide open beaches without any buildings in sight - nature is all-encompassing there.
-Similarly, the food all seemed locally grown with ample healthy options.
-Sadly, we’ve heard that Nosara has recently had an influx of money, followed by drugs and cartel activity - which would make us do some extra research before recommending it.
-Certainly there are other parts of the country that are safe - and as a whole, we wouldn’t hesitate to plan a trip in the future!
+Similarly, the food all seems locally grown with ample healthy options.
+Playa Guiones has grown significantly since our 2018 trip, though in 2026 the roads through town are still not all paved.
+Its popularity with US based vacationers and ex-pats is evident in the restaurants, stores and beaches where Engligh is the primary language spoken.
+We would definitely recommend Costa Rica to any friend looking for a safe, easy international vacation with their families.

 “Wherever you go becomes a part of you somehow.”